michael2012z/BitBible/markdown/KJV/files/Isa.md

 19. And when they shall say unto you, Seek unto them that have familiar spirits, and unto wizards that peep, and that mutter: should not a people seek unto their God? for the living to the dead?

-20. To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.no…: Heb. no morning
+20. To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.

 21. And they shall pass through it, hardly bestead and hungry: and it shall come to pass, that when they shall be hungry, they shall fret themselves, and curse their king and their God, and look upward.